Mary Bonaventure Browne: Work as a historian

 During her years of exile in Madrid, Mother Mary wrote "a huge work, in quarto, in the Irish language."
 Written c.
-1670 at the convent of El Cavallero de Garcia, "it is particularly regrettable that the original of the great work is no longer extant, since a prose work in Irish by a pre-twentieth century female author would be a very rare thing indeed."
+1670 at the convent of El Cavallero de Garcia, "it is particularly regrettable that the original of the great work is no longer extant, since a prose work in Irish by a pre-twentieth-century female author would be a very rare thing indeed."

-While almost the entire of the records of El Cavallero de Garcia, including this book, are now thought to be lost, there is a strong suggestion that the narrative which opens the annals of the Poor Clares of Galway could be an English translation of the second tractae of her book.
+While almost the entire record of El Cavallero de Garcia, including this book, is now thought to be lost, there is a strong suggestion that the narrative which opens the annals of the Poor Clares of Galway could be an English translation of the second tracta of her book.
 Mother Mary's work comprised the following: